 Verrucous carcinoma can often be treated with laser therapy, cryotherapy, or Mohs surgery.
 Only rarely will penectomy be needed.
 Radiation is not used for this type of tumor, because it can make it more likely to spread.

 Stage II penile cancer includes tumors that have grown into the tissues of the penis (such as the corpus spongiosum or cavernosum) or the urethra, but have not spread to nearby lymph nodes.
 These cancers are usually treated with a partial or total penectomy, with or without radiation therapy.
 A less common approach is to use radiation therapy as the first treatment with surgery remaining as an option if the cancer is not completely destroyed by the radiation.
-Radiation may also be used as the main treatment in men who cannot get surgery due to severe medical problems.
+Radiation may also be used as the main treatment in men who cannot have surgery due to severe medical problems.

-Many doctors recommend checking groin lymph nodes, even if they are not enlarged.
+Some doctors recommend checking groin lymph nodes, even if they are not enlarged.
 This may be done with a sentinel lymph node biopsy or with a more extensive lymph node dissection.
 If the lymph nodes show cancer spread, then the cancer is not really a stage II.
 It is a stage III or IV.